espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Reflective Defense.md

 * * *

 Your body's natural luster has been polished to a gleaming shine.
-You use this to reflect light back into your enemy's eyes, disrupting its aim and focus; it must succeed at a Reflex save against your class DC or be [[Dazzled]] until the end of your next turn.
+You use this to reflect light back into your enemy's eyes, disrupting its aim and focus; it must succeed at a Reflex save against your class DC or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] until the end of your next turn.